Skip to main content

 Need for self-determination

 The traditional theater setup is increasingly giving way to worlds where the visitor takes control.
 According to the director and artistic leader of this immersive musical, Conor Doyle, this is a logical development.
-"People want more self-determination, whether it's about how they present themselves online or how they experience their night out."
+"People want more self-determination, whether it's how they present themselves online or how they experience their night out."

 The company behind League of Legends, Riot Games, is collaborating with Punchdrunk and Tencent on this performance.
-Tencent is a Chinese media-entertainment giant, and Punchdrunk is known for their groundbreaking immersive productions.
-Doyle worked for years on their most famous production, Sleep No More, in New York and is now focusing on the Asian market: The show is set on the top two floors of a hotel in Shanghai.
+Tencent is a Chinese media entertainment giant, and Punchdrunk is known for their groundbreaking immersive productions.
+Doyle worked for years on their most famous production, Sleep No More, in New York and is now focusing on the Asian market.
+The show is set on the top two floors of a hotel in Shanghai.

 League of legends jpeg